Terms and conditions for the Hobbycraft Bake of the Month Competition

 - The winners will be notified by email within 30 days of the competition closing date.

 - Only the winners will be contacted by Hobbycraft.
-Their names may be published on the Hobbycraft blog and HobbycraftUK Facebook page or you can write to Hobbycraft Bake of the Month Winners, Marketing, 7 Enterprise Way, Christchurch, BH23 6HG, including a self-addressed stamped envelope, for details of the winners.
+Their names may be published on the Hobbycraft blog and HobbycraftUK Facebook page or you can write to Hobbycraft Make of the Month Winners, eComms, 7 Enterprise Way, Christchurch, BH23 6HG, including a self-addressed stamped envelope, for details of the winners.

-- The prize for one winner is one £100 Hobbycraft gift card, a baking bundle and one cake decorating class courtesy of Renshaw.
+- The prize for one winner is a Renshaw baking bundle and a baking experience day at the Renshaw Academy.
 The prize is non-transferable and there is no cash alternative.
 Hobbycraft reserve the right to substitute a prize of equal or greater value.

-- There are a minimum of 10 runner-up prizes for Bake of the Month competition.
-The prize for one runner-up is a £10 Hobbycraft gift card and a baking bundle.
+- There are a minimum of 5 runner-up prizes for every Bake of the Month competition.
+The prize for one runner-up is a £20 Hobbycraft gift card.
 The prize is non-transferable and there is no cash alternative.
 Hobbycraft reserve the right to substitute a prize of equal or greater value.

 - Prizes must be despatched to a UK postal address.